faceit/frontend-coding-challenge/CHALLENGE.md

 - Fork this repository `frontend-coding-challenge` privately to your GitHub account.
 - Checkout the forked repository and work on a branch named `solution`.

+---

 ## Introduction

 You are given a prepared SPA project that was bootstrapped with Create React App.
-The app must render a list of tournaments from a fake REST API.
-New tournaments can be created and tournaments can be searchable, editable and removable through the fake REST API.
-Few basic elements such as headings, button and input have already been created.
+The app must render a list of tournaments from a fake REST API (bundled alongside the project).
+New tournaments can be created and tournaments should be searchable, editable and removable through the fake REST API.
+A few basic elements such as headings, button and input have already been created for you.

+## Summary

+- The app must render a list of tournaments
+- Tournaments must be:
+  - Searchable
+  - Editable
+  - Deletable
+- Search functionality must be optimised with performance in mind

 ![preview](.github/preview.gif)

+### Notes

+- Redux _must_ be used for data fetching
+- Alternatively to `styled-components`, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet)
+- Any _open-source_ library is allowed to be used
+- You can restart the application to reset/regenerate the data
+- There is a provided theme which you are free to use

+---

 ## Tasks

-### Notes

-- Redux must be used for data fetching.
-- Alternatively to styled-components, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet).
-- Any open-source library is allowed to be used.

 ### 1) Show all tournaments